 HRS 190.
 Topics in the Humanities and Religious Studies.
 Senior seminar for Humanities and Religious Studies majors; focuses on the perspectives and methods discussed in the department's core courses.
 Topics chosen by the instructor.
 Prerequisite: HRS 105 or HRS 108.
-HRS 140 recommended.
 3 units.